What is NARTA?

 - Antiochian Orthodox Church

-Accreditation of an organisation is not necessarily a requirement; however, they recognise the value in assuring the appropriateness of facilities and services to their members or students.
+Accreditation of an organisation is not mandatory; however, organisations recognise the value in assuring the appropriateness of facilities & services to their guests or students.

 Education Departments that do not recommend or endorse any particular accreditation bodies, as schools make their own decisions, include:

 - Department of Education, Western Australia, which acknowledges “that schools would respond favourable towards those organisations that have gained NARTA accreditation”.

 - NSW Department of Education.